Ch33z3head/Crypto/README.md

 * Here is an online site you can use to validate your ECDH parameters:  http://www-cs-students.stanford.edu/~tjw/jsbn/ecdh.htmlLinks to an external site.
 Good luck!

-How-To
+How-To:
-Simply execute the script and following the prompts.
+Simply execute the Proj 3_final_EDHKE.py script and following the prompts.